Giant Robo: The Day the Earth Stood Still: Production

+The first staff member to be appointed was director Yasuhiro Imagawa.
+A self-proclaimed fan of Yokoyama's work, Imagawa jumped at the chance of working on the project.
 In pre-production, Imagawa was informed he could not use any of the supporting characters from the manga or live action versions.
 Instead, with Yokoyama's permission, he populated the series with characters from the artist's entire canon of work, including Akakage, Babel II and Godmars.
+Yamaki had intended to use a star system and feature characters from Yokoyama's works with the same appearance but different personalities, but Imagawa wanted to keep the characters as they were.
+Some characters were reinterpreted with Yokoyama's approval.
 The Giant Robo OVA still follows Daisaku and Robo, and the main antagonist is still called "Big Fire," but it features an all-new storyline with a completely different cast of characters.